SCCapstone/Seating-App/README.md

 > Select `SRV connection string (3.6+ driver)` and copy the text. <br>
 Put this text in the `App.js` file when `mongoose.connect` is called. <br>
 > Make sure the name and password without the `<``>` are from the User you created. <br>

-# Source Control Milestone Section

-This is a location where we can all practice committing and pushing changes to github without affecting our actual code.

-### Dalton Rothenberger was Here
-### Brett Taylor enters the fight
-### Davis Coffey is also present
-### George Gordon
-### Justin Gallman tips the scales

-This is an unordered list.
-Anyone want to put it in the right order?
-(No using the in browser editor!)

-I ordered your list Dalton.
-- January
-- February
-- March
-- April
-- May
-- June
-- July
-- August
-- September
-- October
-- November
-- December

-This line was written in a new branch.

-So was this line.
-New branch linee
-New new branch line.

-Changing the readme again